zhendrikse/PokerHandsKata/README.md

 The goal of this kata is to determine the best hand out of a set of hands containing a set of poker cards (i.e. 5 cards).

-This is a TDD version of the course [Design of Computer Programs](https://www.udacity.com/course/design-of-computer-programs--cs212).
-The approach is outside-in, also known as the [London school of TDD](https://blog.devgenius.io/detroit-and-london-schools-of-test-driven-development-3d2f8dca71e5) approach.
+This is a TDD version of the course [Design of Computer Programs](https://www.udacity.com/course/design-of-computer-programs--cs212) by [Peter Norvig](https://en.wikipedia.org/wiki/Peter_Norvig), which happens to use the poker hands kata as well!

-The essence is to work our way from the outside inwards.
+The approach is outside-in, also known as the [London school of TDD](https://blog.devgenius.io/detroit-and-london-schools-of-test-driven-development-3d2f8dca71e5) (or [mockist](https://martinfowler.com/articles/mocksArentStubs.html)) approach, the essence of which is to work our way from the outside inwards.
 So we start with a function to pick the winning hand among a set of hands, mocking the ranking function we need to make this happen.
 Next we implement the ranking of a hand, mocking all the functions we need to make that happen, etc. This way, our design will benefit from this approach, as we will see.

 For technicall details, you may want to refer also to [Test-Driven Development With Python: An Introduction to Mocking](https://medium.com/geekculture/test-driven-development-with-python-an-introduction-to-mocking-8ab6c1fe1c83).